BUYO ETF: Private Equity ETF | KraneShares

 PE is a form of active equity investing, with alpha drivers that are also found in many public companies.

-Characteristics of companies found in PE portfolios:
+Characteristics of companies found in PE portfolios (Can also be accessed in public equities):

 • Profitable